mhaugrud/msumcspy/_sources/Selection/Exercises.rst

 .. question:: selection_ex_9

    "Thirty days has September, April, June, and November.
 All the rest have thirty-one except February, it's different, son."
 Write the function ``daysInMonth``.
 It has two parameters: the month (1 to 12) and the year.
-It returns how many days are that specified month.
+It returns how many days are int that specified month.
 Since the number days in February depends on whether or not it is a leap year, ``daysInMonth`` must call the ``isLeap`` function.

    .. activecode:: ex_6_9